tomorrowkey/android-screen-record/README.md

 ===

 - A command to take screen record for Android
-- The movie file convert into (gif|low fps mp4) files automatically.
+- The movie file converts into GIF and MP4 files automatically at multiple playback speeds (1x, 2x, 3x)

 # Sample